How to Safely Cut With an Angle Grinder on a Ladder Explained: What It Is, How to Use It & Safety Tips

 What to Do If Something Goes Wrong?

-• If sparks ignite flammable materials: Use a fire extinguisher rated for combustibles and evacuate the area if the fire spreads.
+• If sparks ignite material: Use a suitable fire extinguisher if you can do so safely, and leave the area if the fire spreads.

 Frequently Asked Questions